People’s Legislature to Hold ‘Public Telling’

 A recent St. Norbert College Survey Center poll showed that political corruption is now one of the most common answers people give when asked to identify the most important problem facing Wisconsin.
 Corruption at the Capitol was cited as often as gas prices, and corruption ranked ahead of health care, crime, poverty and the environment as the top concern of state residents, according to the survey.

-The St. Norbert College poll came on the heels of a public opinion survey released in late October showing that only 6 percent of Wisconsin residents believe elected officials are representing voters’ interests.
-Almost half of respondents to the Wisconsin Policy Research Institute survey think elected officials are just advancing their own political careers, while over 40 percent say public officials are doing the bidding of special interests.
+The St. Norbert College poll came on the heels of a public opinion survey released in late October by the Wisconsin Policy Research Institute showing that only 6 percent of Wisconsin residents believe elected officials are representing voters’ interests.
+Almost half of respondents to the survey think elected officials are just advancing their own political careers, while over 40 percent say public officials are doing the bidding of special interests.

 After the January 23 public telling, People’s Legislature members across the state are being asked to hold similar meetings in their communities, where the same questions will be posed to the state legislators representing those communities as well as candidates for those offices.